regulatorystudies/Reg-Stats/README.md

 This repository hosts the code to collect data and generate charts for [Reg Stats](https://regulatorystudies.columbian.gwu.edu/reg-stats).

-Here's the link to the [Google Doc](https://docs.google.com/document/d/1pQQu7yoeK4lwNrdivAv0leKfLfZNB6z1LC54mNkv92c/edit?usp=sharing) for refining the Reg Stats graphs produced using the R code.

 ## Repository Structure

 The project root contains several files, including an RStudio project (.Rproj), an .Rprofile configuration file, and a renv.lock file (the lockfile establishes the R environment packages used).